Zaccio

-Zaccio (foaled March 26, 1976-died September 19, 2007) is a deceased racehorse best known for winning champion steeplechaser 3 times from 1980-1982 and being inducted into the National Museum of Racing and Hall of Fame.
+Zaccio (foaled March 26, 1976-died September 19, 2007) was a steeplechase racehorse best known for being the American Champion Steeplechase Horse three times from 1980–1982 and being inducted into the National Museum of Racing and Hall of Fame.

 Background

 Zaccio was a bright chestnut with a blaze.
 His sire was able to beat Ninjinsky II.
 Who was the last horse to win the English Triple Crown.
 His mother descends from the legendary Native Dancer.Who has contributed to loads of other champions.
 Also he won the Preakness and the Belmont.

 Racing career

 3-year-old-season

 Starting his career, Zaccio ran 9 times as a jumper and won 6 of them with 2 placings in maiden/allowance company.